ElaineLi0320/Emotion-Aware-AI/README.md

 ### Environment variables

-Create a `.env` file in the root directory with the following variables:
+Create a `.env` file in the root directory with the following variables for logging to wandb:
 ```
 WANDB_API_KEY=your_wandb_api_key
 WANDB_ENTITY=your_wandb_entity